metacpan/metacpan-cpan-extracted/distros/D/DNS-Unbound/README.md

 functions for decoding the values of `A` and `AAAA` records.

 **NOTE:** Consider parsing [DNS::Unbound::Result](https://metacpan.org/pod/DNS%3A%3AUnbound%3A%3AResult)’s `answer_packet()`
-with [Net::DNS::Packet](https://metacpan.org/pod/Net%3A%3ADNS%3A%3APacket) as a more robust, albeit heavier, way to parse query result data.
+as a more robust, albeit heavier, way to parse query result data.
+[Net::DNS::Packet](https://metacpan.org/pod/Net%3A%3ADNS%3A%3APacket) and [AnyEvent::DNS](https://metacpan.org/pod/AnyEvent%3A%3ADNS)’s `dns_unpack()` are two good
+ways to parse DNS packets.

 ## $decoded = decode\_name($encoded)